dipsylala/LEDStick_TFT/README.md

 ## Installation

-There are some 3rd party files for the TFT, SD Card and Touch in the 3rd Party Libraries folder.
+There are some 3rd party files for the TFT, Touch and buttons in the 3rd Party Libraries folder.
 Add these to your Arduino library.
 They're the latest versions, but UTFT needed tweaking for versions of the ITDB32S Sainsmart display (look in UTFT\tft_drivers\ssd1289).
 These libraries can also be retrieved from http://www.rinkydinkelectronics.com

 The AdaFruit NeoPixel library can be retrieved from the usual sources and included (https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-installation).